Written Threat to Kill or Do Bodily Injury

 Florida Statute Section 826.10 makes it a crime if a person “writes or composes and also sends or procures the sending of any letter or inscribed communication … to any person, containing a threat to kill or do bodily injury to the person to whom such letter or communication is sent….” § 836.10, Fla.
 Stat.

-The penalties and punishments for threatening a person in writing or in an electronic communication can be serious.
-In fact, Section 836.10, F.S., is a second-degree felony punishable by up to fifteen (15) years in prison.
+The penalties and punishments for threatening someone in writing or electronic communication can be severe.
+Section 836.10, F.S., is a second-degree felony punishable by up to fifteen (15) years in prison.

 Attorney for Making Written Threats to Kill in Tampa, FL